GateNLP/gateplugin-LearningFramework/DNN/Preparation.md

   * For Pytorch: `conda install -y pytorch torchvision -c pytorch`
   * For Keras, with GPU: `conda install -y keras-gpu h5py`
   * For Keras, without GPU: `conda install -y keras h5py`
+  * NOTE: Installation of Keras/Tensorflow is much more brittle than Pytorch and may fail on your system for various reasons.
+Please consult the Keras/Tensorflow support resources on the Web if you encounter any problems!

 ## Windows